 NOTE: Nutritional supplements given between meals to boost daily protein-caloric intake or as the mainstay of a daily nutritional plan may be covered for recipients under age 21 where medical necessity is established.
-Nutritional supplements will not be covered, however, for recipients age 21 years or older.
+Nutritional supplements will not be covered, however, for recipients 21 years of age or older.